-Once you have committed to a deadline, meet it at all costs.
-Your personal and organisational reputation will suffer if you don’t.
-Also, if you do not meet YOUR deadlines, you may negatively affect the ability of OTHERS to do their jobs properly.
+Often, that question pops in your mind, and yet you hardly know how to overcome it.
+Once you have committed to a deadline, you have to meet it at all costs.
+Because, if you do not meet YOUR deadlines, you may negatively affect the ability of OTHERS to do their jobs properly.

-Your actions may have a devastating domino effect, so show your professional responsibility by getting things done on time.
+Your actions may have a devastating domino effect.
+Therefore, show your professional responsibility by getting things done on time.
 This is how you build a reputation as a reliable worker able to deliver their expertise in specific time frames.

 Planning and time management are key.